Distributionally robust Kalman filtering with volatility uncertainty: Problem formulation

-The use of the ordinary Wasserstein distance $\cW(\p_{t-1}, \q_{t-1})$ on temporal data has two limitations.
-Firstly, the covariance matrices in $\p_{t-1}$ and $\q_{t-1}$ have dimensions of $(2n + m, 2n + m)$, leading to higher computational costs.
-Secondly, a natural requirement of the transport plan $\pi(z, z')$ is the non-anticipative condition.
-If the past of $z$ is given, then the past of $z'$ should be independent of the future of $z$ under the measure $\pi$.
+To justify our BCOT formulation, we highlight two shortcomings of the classical OT formulation \eqref{eq:OTminimax}.
+First, the covariance matrices in $\p_{t-1}$ and $\barp_{t-1}$ have dimensions $(2n + m, 2n + m)$, resulting in increased computational complexity.
+Second, since our problem spans two time steps, a fundamental requirement for the transport plan $\pi$ on temporal data is the non-anticipative condition \cite{lassalle2013causal}.
+We present this condition when $y_{1:t-1}$ is observed, assuming $\bar{y}_{1:t-1} = y_{1:t-1}$.
+Given $(x_{t-1}, y_{1:t-1})$, $(\bar{x}_{t-1}, \bar{y}_{t-1})$ should be independent of $(x_t, y_t)$ under $\pi$.
 Mathematically, a transport plan $\pi$ should satisfy

-The property \eqref{eq:causal} is known as the causality condition and the transport plan satisfying \eqref{eq:causal} is called {\it causal} by \cite{lassalle2013causal}.
-If the same condition also holds when the positions of $z$ and $z'$ are exchanged, the transport plan is called bi-causal.
-Denote $\Pi_{bc}(\p, \q)$ as the set of all bi-causal transport plans between $\p$ and $\q$.
+This condition \eqref{eq:causal} is known as the causality condition, and a transport plan satisfying \eqref{eq:causal} is called {\it causal} by \cite{lassalle2013causal}.
+If the same condition also holds when the positions of $(x, y)$ and $(\bar{x}, \bar{y})$ are exchanged, i.e.

+the transport plan is called {\it bicausal}.
+Denote $\Pi_{bc}(\p_{t-1}, \barp_{t-1})$ as the set of all bicausal transport plans between $\p_{t-1}$ and $\barp_{t-1}$. \eqref{eq:causal}-\eqref{eq:anticausal} only consider the time step $t-1$ since our formulation spans two steps, with the case at time $t$ automatically satisfied.
+For consideration of more than two steps, the general version of \eqref{eq:causal}-\eqref{eq:anticausal} should be employed, as in \cite{lassalle2013causal}.